-Eggs are a versatile and readily available food, and if you’re a fan of them fried, poached, boiled or scrambled, you likely have a ton of old egg cartons lying around.
-But rather than toss them into the trash, why not put these household helpers to work?
+Eggs are a versatile and readily available food, and if you’re a fan of the fried, poached, boiled or scrambled variety, you likely have a ton of old egg cartons lying around.
+Rather than toss them into the trash, why not put these household helpers to work?
 Here are some of the best uses for egg cartons.

 Start a Garden From Seed: Fill the cups of a paper egg carton with soil and place a seed in each one.
-Once the seedlings have sprouted and you’re free of the final frost of the year, simply snip each cup free and pop them straight into the soil.
+Once the seedlings have sprouted and you’re finished with the final frost of the year, simply snip each cup free and pop them all straight into the soil.
 The cardboard will decompose as your young garden grows.

-Packing Material: Egg cartons are specifically designed to cradle fragile eggs, but you can also repurpose them to cradle fragile items that you ship.
-Line a box with eggs cartons using some double-sided tape and your items are sure to arrive in one piece.
+Packing Material: Egg cartons are specifically designed to cradle fragile eggs, so you can easily repurpose them to cradle fragile items that you ship.
+Line a box with egg cartons using double-sided tape and your items are sure to arrive in one piece.

 Sorting Small Items: Egg cartons are the perfect way to sort and store pocket change, nuts and bolts, buttons or any other tiny items.